ZoeyVid/nginx-proxy-manager/README.md

 ### prerun scripts (EXPERT option) - if you don't know what this is, ignore it
 run order: entrypoint.sh (prerun scripts) => start.sh => launch.sh <br>
-if you need to run scripts before NPMplus launches put them under: `/opt/npm/etc/prerun/*.sh` (please add `#!/bin/sh` / `#!/bin/bash` to the top of the script) <br>
+if you need to run scripts before NPMplus launches put them under: `/opt/npm/etc/prerun/*.sh` (please add `#!/usr/bin/env sh` / `#!/usr/bin/env bash` to the top of the script) <br>
 you need to create this folder yourself - **NOTE:** I won't help you creating those patches/scripts if you need them you also need to know how to create them

 ## Contributing
-All are welcome to create pull requests for this project.
+All are welcome to create pull requests for this project, but this does not mean it will be merged.

 # Please report Bugs first to this fork before reporting them to the upstream Repository
 ## Getting Help